populationgenomics/cpg-infrastructure/autoclass_migration/README.md

 # Autoclass migration

-This folder contains scripts to help with the automation of migrating Google Cloud Storage buckets to be [Autoclass](https://cloud.google.com/storage/docs/autoclass)-enabled.
+This folder contains a [script](migrate_bucket.sh) to automate the migration of Google Cloud Storage buckets to [Autoclass](https://cloud.google.com/storage/docs/autoclass).
 At the time of writing, the Autoclass setting can only be applied at bucket _creation_ time, hence shuffling all data to an intermediate bucket (and back) is necessary, incurring some downtime.

 We use [Cloud Batch](https://cloud.google.com/batch/docs/create-run-job) to execute the migration, as [Cloud Run jobs](https://cloud.google.com/run/docs/quickstarts/jobs/create-execute) are limited to 1h of execution time and 4 cores.